 Things started to come together:

-Then we figured it out:
+Then they figured it out:

 Of course, Australia’s always had an interesting relationship with fire:

-Then we had frozen waters.
+Then they had frozen waters.

 Some people have been describing the last month as a song of ice and fire.